BreezeHub/BreezeProject/README.md

 ##### Client

 After starting the server, the address of the tumbler will be printed to console.
-This address can be copied for use in the client.
+This address is the address automatically picked up by client software during the Client Discovery Protocol phase.